Abd al-Ilah: 1941 Iraqi coup d'état

+Death

 14 July Revolution

-On 14 July 1958, a coup d'état led by Colonel Abd al-Karim Qasim toppled the government and brought an end to the Iraqi monarchy.
-In the ensuing violence brought on by the coup, Abd al-Ilah was killed, along with most of the Royal Family.
-The body of Crown Prince Abd al-Ilah was trailed on al Rashid street and was cut into pieces.
+On 14 July 1958, a coup d'état led by Brigadier Abd al-Karim Qasim toppled the government and brought an end to the Iraqi monarchy.
+In the ensuing violence brought on by the coup, Abd al-Ilah was killed, along with most of the royal family, at the Al-Rehab Palace.
+The body of Crown Prince Abd al-Ilah was trailed on al-Rashid street and was cut into pieces.
 According to the 21 July edition of Time magazine, Gamal Abdel Nasser's Middle East News Agency gleefully described the assassination of Crown Prince Abd al-Ilah: 'The people dragged Abd al-Ilah's body into the street like that of a dog and tore it limb from limb.'
-Then the mobs burned the body.
+Then the mobs burned the body, and hung it at the Ministry of Defense gates.

 Private life

-In his book Closet Queens, about 20th century British gay politicians, historian and biographer Michael Bloch mentions Abd al-Ilah (whom he calls Prince Abdulilah), on page 157, as being homosexual and a close friend of Alan Lennox-Boyd, 1st Viscount Boyd of Merton.
+In his book Closet Queens, about 20th century British gay politicians, historian and biographer Michael Bloch mentions Prince Abd al-Ilah (whom he calls Prince Abdulilah), on page 157.
+Bloch describes Prince Abd al-Ilah as being "homosexual" and a close friend of Alan Lennox-Boyd, MP (who was later elevated to the peerage, in 1960, as the 1st Viscount Boyd of Merton).
 Bloch says that after Abd al-Ilah was killed, "the revolutionaries discovered intimate letters from Lennox-Boyd among the Prince's papers, which they released to the world's press."

-On page 159 of the book, Bloch says that Lennox-Boyd and Henry Channon organised a memorial service for their friend, the Prince, in 1958.
+On page 159 of the book, Bloch says that Lennox-Boyd and Henry Channon organized a memorial service for their friend, the Prince, in 1958.

+In the early 1950s he told a Turkish diplomat that he was very fond of the Club rakı, a brand of Turkish rakı.

-Military ranks and Awards
+Military ranks and awards

 Abd al-Ilah held the following ranks: